Early Childhood Programs

 Our skilled teachers follow Sagemont Standards, which combine state standards with standards unique to our school.
 They customize lessons and look for opportunities to enrich the curriculum when students need more challenge or additional instruction.

 At The Sagemont School, students are in the center of the learning process.
 We use an activity-based approach, which integrates both student-centered and teacher-led instruction in the classroom.
 Students participate in small group learning and are given many opportunities to create and formulate their own ideas.
+There is a definite emphasis on real world application in every classroom.
+The needs of students with exceptional abilities are met through appropriate placement, grouping strategies, the use of technology, tailored assignments and personalized learning plans.
+Teachers are provided with intensive and ongoing training to help differentiate instruction.

 A healthy, active lifestyle starts when students are young.
 Through a variety of sports and exercises, students will develop self-confidence and a positive outlook toward wellness though physical education classes.
 Additionally, our partnership with The Swim Academy ensures that students develop aquatic awareness, water safety skills, and a lifelong love of the water.